microsoft/Kusto-Query-Language/doc/geo-polygon-to-s2cells-function.md

 ---
 title: geo_polygon_to_s2cells() - Azure Data Explorer
-description: This article describes geo_polygon_to_s2cells() in Azure Data Explorer. ms.reviewer: mbrichko ms.topic: reference ms.date: 11/08/2022
+description: Learn how to use the geo_polygon_to_s2cells() function to calculate S2 cell tokens that cover a polygon or a multipolygon on Earth. ms.reviewer: mbrichko ms.topic: reference ms.date: 12/14/2022
 ---
 # geo_polygon_to_s2cells()